khofstadter/khofstadter.com/README.md

 ## todo
 - add filter to group posts where related links need to be displayed;
+- make it look a bit like https://djy.io/

 ## system
 - make new (clean) repo (that does not look cloned)